Specialist Course SC2- Train Your Horse yourself

 - Whether he is in pain when you are riding and training

 - A 20 Minute Schooling session plan – Ideal for when you have limited time.
-You can record & play in your ear whilst riding.
+You could record yourself reading through it & play in your ear whilst riding.
+Never get stuck for what to do next.

 Modern research has shown that many horses are suffering from pain and yet few riders have been given a clear understanding of how a horse might show pain.
 The tool in this course will help you work out if your horse could be suffering from any stiffness or pain.